openCFS/cfs/share/docker/README.md

    * try with `docker build -t cfs-devel-$IMAGE:<tag> --build-arg BASE_IMAGE=$IMAGE:<tag> --build-arg IMAGE=$IMAGE`
    * copy the original `build-dependencies.$IMAGE.md` to a fitting name `build-dependencies.$IMAGE:<tag>.md`
 2. Fix the error in the latest version
+3. Adapt the build pipeline in `.gitlab-ci.yml` to include both versions (or clean up if the old one is obsolete)

+One can run the base image interactively to debug
+1. start it by `docker run -it $IMAGE bash`
+2. run the instructions from `share/doc/developer/build-dependencies/$IMAGE.md` in sequence

 References and Notes
 --------------------